TeachingMaterial/QinetiQ_Material_Mdbook/content/Programming_Computers/programming_computers.md

 - Line 1 has the functions name and a returnable keyword, `int`.
 This means that when `main()` executes and reaches the end of the script it will return an integer to indicate it has finished to the hosts environment.
 - Line 3 introduces the keyword `return` which will return a value, in this ase 0, an `int`
-- Lines 2 an 4 have the identifiers `{ }`, this encapsulates the code into a block.
+- Lines 2 an 4 have the identifiers `{ }`, which encapsulates the code into a block.
 The compiler needs this syntax to understand where a block of code starts and finishes.

 As you were entering the source code into the window 1, you will have seen the second window compiling the code in real-time.
 Your assembly code should look like below.